The International Centre is hosting a weekly conversation group for international students during the summer and all students are welcome.

 Ensure you’ll have everything you need to set up your new residence in Winnipeg.
 Refer to "Packing for residence life" in our Moving in information.

 While you will need to conduct your own search to find off-campus housing, our rental search resource can be helpful.
-Once you’ve been accepted to UM, it will be important for you to become familiar with your options for off-campus housing, such as a house, apartment, condo, shared apartment, etc. You can also become familiar with maps of different neighbourhoods and distances to campus.
+Once you’ve been accepted to UM, it will be important for you to become familiar with your options for off-campus housing, such as a house, apartment, condo, shared apartment, etc. You can also become familiar with maps of different neighbourhoods in Winnipeg and proximity to campus.

 It is possible to begin your search for off-campus housing from your home country, but you will likely find it easier to conduct your search when you are in Winnipeg.
 Rental listings usually do not go up more than one to two months before a move-in date.
 For this reason, many international students consider arriving in Winnipeg three to four weeks before classes to secure off-campus housing.